Skip Main Links

 There are essentially two ways to make our interiors healthier: using better materials and using less of the harmful materials where no alternatives exist.

 The first approach is exemplified by Swarthmore College Dining and Community Commons, which employs mass timber construction.
 Mass timber avoids composite wood products that depend on formaldehyde-laden adhesives, achieving structural integrity through the material itself.
-No toxic glues means no off-gassing.
+Although sealants applied to timber can carry a negligible VOC load – which can be minimized by smart specification – it’s dramatically lower than off-gassing from toxic glues found in other common building materials.

 The complementary approach – using less – is exemplified by our Orlando studio.
 While we specified materials like recycled PET acoustic panels, low-VOC paint, and minimal surface treatments wherever possible, our workspace strips away unnecessary layers to eliminate emissions at the source.
 The minimalism is aesthetic, but it’s also calculated reduction: fewer layers, fewer toxins, less disposal.